 The counterfeit crisis reached critical mass in the late noughties when U.S. trade officials granted Alibaba and its eBay-esque component, Taobao Marketplace, a spot on the “Notorious Markets” list.

-About ten years ago, Alibaba kicked some pirates off the ship, so officials scrubbed the company from a blacklist.
+About ten years ago, Alibaba kicked some pirates off the ship.
+Officials awarded the company by lifting the blacklist censure.

 Now a seasoned, publicly traded Wall Street player, today’s Alibaba is a far cry from its earliest iterations.